Version 1.1 | Dated: 22 November 2021

 Private clients, sole traders, unincorporated partnerships, trusts and foundations.

-Inchcape Shipping Services, as a Data Controller, is bound by the requirements of the General Data Protection Regulations (GDPR).
+Inchcape Shipping Services, as a Data Controller, is bound by the requirements of the General Data Protection Regulations (GDPR) and the rules of the countries we operate in, for example the South African Protection of Personal Information Act, 4 of 2013.

 You agree that we are entitled to obtain, use and process the information you provide to us to enable us to discharge the Services (as defined in our Contracts)and for other related purposes including;

-We collect information about you when you fill in any of the forms on our websites i.e. sending an enquiry, signing up for an event, filling in a survey, giving feedback etc. Where necessary, website usage information is collected using cookies.
+We collect information about you when you fill in any of the forms on our websites i.e. sending an enquiry, signing up for an event, filling in a survey, giving feedback, applying for a vacancy, etc. Where necessary, website usage information is collected using cookies.

 Cookies are text files put on your computer to collect standard internet log information and visitor behaviour information.
 This information is then used to track visitor use of the website and to create statistical reports on website activity.
 For more information visit www.aboutcookies.org or www.allaboutcookies.org.